openstack/charm-ops-sunbeam/doc/concepts.rst

 Interfaces
 ----------

-An interface should live directly in a charm and be share via `charmcraft` the only exception to this is the peer relation.
+An interface should live directly in a charm and be shared via `charmcraft` the only exception to this is the peer relation.
 ASO provides a base peer interface and peer interface handler.
 This exposes methods which allow the lead unit of an application to share data with its peers.
 It also allows a leader to